asya999/askAsya/content/post/2017-05-23-HowToGetAllKeys.md

   {"$group":{"_id":null, "keys":{"$mergeObjects":"$$ROOT"}}},
   {"$project":{"keys": { "$map": { "input": { "$objectToArray": "$keys" }, "in": "$$this.k" } } } }
 ])
+{ "_id" : null, "keys" : [ "_id", "member_id", "claim_id", "last_updated", "details" ] }
 ```

-All the above aggregations return the same result:
+All the above aggregations return the same result set:
 ```
-{ "_id" : null, "keys" : [ "details", "_id", "member_id", "last_updated", "claim_id" ] }
+{ "_id" : null, "keys" : [ "_id", "member_id", "claim_id", "last_updated", "details" ] }
 ```

-Though "keys" being a set, the order of fields in the array is not guaranteed to be the same.
+Because "keys" is a set, the order of them in the array is not guaranteed to be the same.

 Next time I'll show you how you can do more sophisticated schema analysis with aggregation, handling embedded object (i.e. subdocuments) as well as tracking types of values for each key.